 Born from the classic pattern of the Thistle collection, the Apollo line features a diaphanous and fascinating style.
 The fine engraving and flowing lines express with clarity, the essential liquid nature of crystal.
 The “Apollo” glasses are almost too nice to use.
 They have a striking vertical shape and can bear a 24-carat gold rim.
 When the refracted light falls onto the rhythm of the Venetian-style stripes and captivating chromatic palette, it becomes contemporary poetry with its dashing appearance.

-The clean lines and crisp faceting, softened by subtle curves and oval cuts, of the Stella collection give an air that is both modern and delicate to the balanced silhouettes.
+Simple lines and a balanced silhouette give Stella its modern airs and delicate harmony of form and essence.
 The unique cut of the glass fans out from the base of the glass and is brought out to maximum effect as it refracts the light into a thousand rays evoking angular shapes and nocturnal sparkling of stars.
 Hence this series, made using traditional mouth-blowing and hand-cutting techniques in the renowned French crystal glassworks of Saint-Louis, really does justice to its name “Stella”, the Latin word for a star.

 Crystal mainly differs from glass in the addition of up to 40 percent lead (in the form of lead oxide) to the silica glass recipe, which makes it much clearer and more desirable due to its decorative properties.
 The lead also lowers the metaling point of the glass, making it easier to sculpt into finer and more ornate shapes.